4/23/2021 - First COVID-19 patients treated with COR-101 drug developed in Braunschweig, Germany.

 CORAT is a consortium of academic and industrial partners with the mutual goal to develop a passive vaccination immunotherapy against COVID-19 employing novel fully human monoclonal antibodies neutralizing SARS-CoV2.

 A large set of more than 750 human monoclonal antibodies recognizing SARS-CoV2 Spike (S) protein isolated by antibody phage display from human antibody libraries from healthy donors and convalescent COVID-19 patients underwent a fast track development process to identify lead molecule with optimal drug features for a passive vaccine.
-The best antibody currently is in production to be clinically tested soon as immunotherapy to treat acute COVID-19.
+The best antibody was produced to be clinically tested soon as immunotherapy to treat acute COVID-19.
 Moreover, this drug candidate may also be applied in a prophylactic scheme to protect medical care personnel or impaired patients.
 Innovative and state of the art methods are used to manufacture the drug candidate in much shorter time than ever done so far while keeping all necessary safety and quality requirements for medical use substances.

 How CORAT antibodies protect against severe COVID19